flux-framework/flux-core/doc/man3/flux_send.rst

 RETURN VALUE
 ============

 :func:`flux_send` returns zero on success.
-On error, -1 is returned, and errno is set appropriately.
+On error, -1 is returned, and :var:`errno` is set appropriately.

 ERRORS